neurite/debian-setup/docs/0300-nvidia.md

 ### Overview

 There are two sources for the NVIDIA packages.
-One is NVIDIA and the other is the package repository managed by Debian.
+One is NVIDIA and the other is the Debian repository.

 NVIDIA provides the latest versions.
 NVIDIA has [excellent documentation on CUDA installation](https://docs.nvidia.com/cuda/cuda-installation-guide-linux/), which includes the installation of graphics drivers.